U'khand Cabinet approves decisions taken by expert panel drafting uniform civil code | Science-Environment

 U'khand Cabinet approves decisions taken by expert panel drafting uniform civil code

-The Uttarakhand government on Friday approved the decisions taken so far by an expert panel drafting a uniform civil code for the state.
-The Cabinet approved the decisions of the drafting committee during a meeting chaired by Chief Minister Pushkar Singh Dhami, Chief Secretary SS Sandhu told reporters.
+The Uttarakhand government has approved the decisions taken so far by an expert panel drafting a uniform civil code for the state.
+The Cabinet approved the decisions of the drafting committee during a meeting on Friday chaired by Chief Minister Pushkar Singh Dhami, Chief Secretary SS Sandhu told reporters.

 - Country: